 Penetration testing, aka ethical hacking, uses a methodology aligned to industry standards and compliant with various regulatory requirements, including PCI DSS 11.3.
 The primary objective is to uncover hard-to-find vulnerabilities and weaknesses residing in IT systems, applications, or network components and try to exploit them to obtain access to sensitive information.
 The consultants at PacketLabs think outside of the box, attempting to bypass the security of our corporate networks.

 As a final measure and for incident mitigation, our Cyber Insurance policy provides Snaile customers with further protection.
+Insurance companies will only pay out coverage if the data was compliant in the first place – so in our case data must be hosted in the Cloud in Canada.
 This Cyber Insurance covers network security, privacy liability, regulatory actions, cyber threats of extortion, incident management, and data restoration costs.

 Want to know more?
 Get in touch and we’ll arrange for you to speak to our Chief Information Security Officer (CISO).
 We’d be happy to provide you with a security whitepaper and answer any specific questions you may have.